oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 discretion of the authorization server.
 It might be a global value or determined based on the client policy or the grant associated with the refresh token (and its sensitivity).

+## Extension Grants {#extension-grants}

+The client uses an extension grant type by specifying the grant type using an absolute URI (defined by the authorization server) as the value of the `grant_type` parameter of the token endpoint, and by adding any additional parameters necessary.

+For example, to request an access token using the Device Authorization Grant as defined by {{RFC8628}} after the user has authorized the client on a separate device, the client makes the following HTTP request using
+TLS (with extra line breaks for display purposes only):

+      POST /token HTTP/1.1
+      Host: server.example.com
+      Content-Type: application/x-www-form-urlencoded

+      grant_type=urn%3Aietf%3Aparams%3Aoauth%3Agrant-type%3Adevice_code
+      &device_code=GmRhmhcxhwEzkoEqiMEg_DnyEysNkuNhszIySk9eS
+      &client_id=C409020731

+If the access token request is valid and authorized, the authorization server issues an access token and optional refresh token as described in {{token-response}}.
+If the request failed client authentication or is invalid, the authorization server returns an error response as described in {{token-error-response}}.

 # Accessing Protected Resources {#accessing-protected-resources}